Lafa2K/DebugZone/README.md

 ## Description

 **Debug Game Zones** "A script that visually displays game zones and their corresponding names by using boxes and blips on the minimap."
+**Custom minimap may cause issues displaying blips on the "Esc" map.**

 ## How to use

 Copy DebugZone to resources folder add inside server.cfg: ensure DebugZone

 /DebugZone in chat

 tools folder is just to load popzone.txt (nothing special)

 ## Youtube

  CLICK TO OPEN